AlekRing/react-game/README.md

 ### My first react app.
-You`ll nedd to clone repo.
+You`ll need to clone repo.
 Hope you can run it.

 #### `npm start`